• Skip to primary navigation

 The road map to developing a successful blog is a process, one that must develop a good foundation and then add the bells and whistle, or in this case the sources, and media.
 While some have criticized the lack of advanced features on the blog, it turns out that the development of a good content foundation still supersedes any social media or technology driven media.
 In this case, now that the foundation has been laid, we move into the more advanced features in 2011.

-Filed Under: Blog, Conferences & Education, Digital & Internet Marketing, Mobile & Technology, Social Brand Visibility, Social Media Topics, Traditional Marketing Tagged With: blog, blogger, brand, Business Coach, Business Consulting, education consulting business coach, Long Island Business, PR, Puglisi, Social Brand, Social Media, Social Media Social Brand Visibility, Visibility, Visibility Marketing
+Filed Under: Basil's Blog #AIa, Conferences & Education, Digital & Internet Marketing, Mobile & Technology, Social Brand Visibility, Social Media Topics, Traditional Marketing Tagged With: blog, blogger, brand, Business Coach, Business Consulting, education consulting business coach, Long Island Business, PR, Puglisi, Social Brand, Social Media, Social Media Social Brand Visibility, Visibility, Visibility Marketing

 Happy Holidays!!!
 Social Media Do and Don’t